 - Performance-based compensation represents the significant majority of our NEOs' total direct compensation (TDC) opportunity.
-It was 84% of our CEO's 2021 target TDC opportunity. - Evidence of pay for performance.
+It was 85% of our CEO's 2022 target TDC opportunity. - Evidence of pay for performance.
 Earned compensation varies widely depending on our actual performance.
-For example, ROE performance accounts for 45% of the annual bonus determination.
-Bonus funding related to our ROE performance was 77% below target in 2020, when our ROE for plan purposes was 10.8%.
-Bonus funding was 57% above target in 2021, when our ROE was 14.7%. - There is a strong link between the bonus performance measures and our business strategies. - Three financial performance measures had a total weight of 75% in determining the bonuses: - Return on Equity (weighted 45%).
-Funding at the target level required a 13% ROE and funding at the maximum level required a 16% ROE. - New Insurance Written (weighted 15%).
+For example, NIW performance is taken into account as part of the annual bonus determination.
+Bonus funding related to our NIW performance was 30% above target in 2021 and 18% below target in 2022. - There is a strong link between the bonus performance measures and our business strategies. - Three financial performance measures had a total weight of 75% in determining the bonuses: - Return on Equity (weighted 45%).
+Funding at the target level required a 13.5% ROE and funding at the maximum level required a 16% ROE. - New Insurance Written (weighted 15%).
 NIW received credit for bonus purposes only if its expected risk-adjusted return on capital exceeded the Company's hurdle rate. - Insurance In Force (weighted 15%).
-IIF was added as a performance measure in 2021 to balance the volatility of the NIW performance measure that can be strongly influenced by a strong or weak mortgage refinancing environment. - Three business performance objectives, including one related to ESG performance, had a total weight of 25%.
-Each objective directly supports our business strategies.

-Long-term equity awards:

-- Promote a long-term focus for our NEOs and reward multi-year performance because all longterm equity awards are subject to cliff vesting that occurs only after three years and is dependent on achievement of rigorous book value per share growth goals. - Are aligned with shareholder interests because the number of shares that vest is based on growth in book value per share and the ultimate value of any shares that vest will depend on our total shareholder return performance over the vesting period. - No adjustment was made to performance goals as a result of COVID-19.
-Despite the operational and financial challenges caused by the COVID-19 pandemic, and its negative impact on the Company's 2020 financial performance, the Committee determined that the performance goals should not be modified for the bonus program or for long-term equity awards.
+IIF balances the volatility of the NIW performance measure that can be strongly influenced by a strong or weak mortgage refinancing environment. - Strategic performance had a total weight of 25%.
+Strategic performance includes qualitative measures relating to transforming our business operations, managing our amount and form of capital, and demonstrating our ESG commitment to our stakeholders. - Long-term equity awards: - Promote a long-term focus for our NEOs and reward multi-year performance because all longterm equity awards granted to NEOs are subject to cliff vesting that occurs only after three years and are dependent on achievement of rigorous book value per share growth goals. - Are aligned with shareholder interests because the number of shares that vest is based on growth in book value per share and the ultimate value of any shares that vest will depend on our total shareholder return performance over the vesting period.